richardvanaalst/wordpress-setup/README.md

 - [Search & Replace](http://wordpress.org/extend/plugins/search-and-replace/)

 ### Theme
-At this moment, the theme is still the WordPress' default TwentyTwelve.
-It's a nice responsive theme to start with, but I prefer Bones.
-Any time soon, I will create a fork of Bones and include it in here as the default starter theme.
+At this moment, the theme is still the WordPress' default *TwentyTwelve*.
+It's a nice responsive theme to start with, but I prefer *Bones*.
+Any time soon, I will create a fork of *Bones* and include this in here as the default starter theme.

 ## Usage